SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/getting_started/lesson-3.md

     1v2795790
     elvis@nersc:elvis-flask-demo $

+The volume is created, but will remain inactive until the a service starts using it.
+To see the volume, call `docker volume ls` with the `--all` flag.
+The `--all` flag lists all volumes owned by you, active or not:

+    elvis@nersc:elvis-flask-demo $ rancher volume ls --all
+    ID         NAME                 STATE     DRIVER       DETAIL
+    1v2795790  db.elvis-flask-demo  inactive  rancher-nfs
+    elvis@nersc:elvis-flask-demo $

 Now start the example stack, and watch the magic.
 Notice the line which says 'Creating volume template db.elvis-flask-demo':